Mapping Biomolecular Interactions in 3D with AI

 Interactys-AI

-The study reports the identification of human cell-surface proteins that can interact with the hemagglutinin (HA) protein of highly pathogenic H5N1 avian influenza — a key step toward understanding how this virus could potentially adapt to human infection and how such transmission might be prevented.
+The study details the identification of human cell-surface proteins that interact with the hemagglutinin (HA) protein of the highly pathogenic H5N1 avian influenza.
+This research is a crucial step toward understanding how this virus may adapt to human infection and the role of AI in structural biology in preventing such transmission.

-As a result, our findings were featured by several major media organizations in French language, including La Presse, L’Actualité, and TVA Nouvelles, highlighting the importance of AI-driven structural biology for pandemic preparedness.
+As a result, our findings were prominently featured by several major French-language media organizations, including La Presse, L’Actualité, and TVA Nouvelles.
+This coverage underscores the importance of AI-driven structural biology in enhancing pandemic preparedness.

 “Grippe aviaire : une percée majeure pour freiner une possible transmission humaine”